badlydrawnrob/anki/source/docs/advanced/index.md

 > 🔗 Some useful information [here](https://github.com/badlydrawnrob/anki/issues/54) and [here](https://github.com/badlydrawnrob/print-first-css/issues/25).

+- You can find the original HTML for each of the Anki Cards `Note Type`:
+    - `node_modules/anki/source/themes/cards/*/*-front.mustache`
+    - `node_modules/anki/source/themes/cards/*/*-reverse.mustache`

 If you're a skilled dev, you should be able to figure this out without too much guidance.
 You may run into some dependency errors and have to `npm audit`.
 The main files you'll want to change are below — feel free to copy and edit them in your child theme.

+⚠️ Remember, Anki templates [_are not the same_](https://github.com/badlydrawnrob/anki/issues/34) as [Moustache.js](https://mustache.github.io/mustache.5.html) templates.
+Beware of dependency hell!

 ## Create custom cards